List of DuckTales characters: Donald Duck

 In the 2017 series, Donald's role is significantly increased to involve him in the adventures of Scrooge and his nephews, which included changing a part of his background with his uncle.
-In the show, he, Della, and Scrooge used to adventure together, until Della's disappearance caused Donald to cut off contact with Scrooge; not speaking to him for the next decade and raising Della's children in her absence.
+In the show, he, Della, and Scrooge used to go on their adventures together, until Della's disappearance caused Donald to cut off contact with Scrooge; not speaking to him for the next decade and raising Della's children in her absence.
 However, ten years later, as seen in the pilot episode, when Donald discovers his nephews' plan to be alone to cause some mischief with their houseboat, he reluctantly reunites with Scrooge to get him to babysit the boys.
 After a mishap leads him to becoming involved in a new adventure with Scrooge, and losing his houseboat, Donald agrees to move his family to McDuck Manor while still trying to maintain his independence.
-In addition to increasing his appearance, the reboot also sees him wearing the black sailor suit that he wears in many of the comics upon which the show is based.
-Like in the comics, Donald's main character traits are his bad luck and short temper, while he is also struggling to be a good parent figure to his nephews.
-In "Whatever Happened to Donald Duck?!", it is revealed that his anger stemmed from a fear that the world was out to get him and that no one could understand him.
-After Della had the boys and taking anger management counseling with Jones, he channeled his anger into protecting his nephews like they were his kids.
-Don Cheadle briefly provides an alternate voice for Donald in "The Shadow War!" and "Quack Pack!" while Russi Taylor and Cristina Vee voice the young Donald in "Last Christmas!" and "The First Adventure!" respectively.
+In addition to increasing his appearance, the reboot also sees him wearing the black sailor suit that he wears in many of the comics upon which the show is based and has some features similar to his 1930s appearance, the white accents, the four buttons and the white sailor hat.
+Like in the comics, Donald's main character traits are his bad luck and short temper, though he is also trying to be a good parent figure to his nephews.
+In "What Ever Happened to Donald Duck?!", it is revealed that his anger stems from a fear that the world was out to get him and that no one could understand him.
+After Della had the boys and taking anger management counseling with Jones, he channeled his anger into protecting his nephews like they were his sons.
+Additionally, Don Cheadle provides an alternate voice for Donald in "The Shadow War!" and "Quack Pack!" while Russi Taylor and Cristina Vee voice the young Donald in "Last Christmas!" and "The First Adventure!" respectively.
+Chris Diamantopoulos also provided an alternate voice for Donald in "Moonvasion!" when the sailor imitated a voice for a melon he found to keep himself from going insane.